radiant-rstats/radiant/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-There was one NOTE about a possibly mis-spelled word ("Analytics").
+There was one NOTE about possibly mis-spelled words ("Analytics" and "analytics").
 The spelling is correct however.
-Could this word be added to the spell check database perhaps?

 ## Previous cran-comments